This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-• Plastic handle and spout crack or break within a few months of use.
+• Handles may break after a few months of use.

-Buy this if you need a short-term, truly spill-proof bottle for a toddler in a car seat and want a 2-pack at a low price.
+Buy this if you need a truly leakproof plastic bottle for a toddler in a car seat or stroller and don’t mind room-temperature water.
+Skip it if you want insulated water or a bottle with long-lasting handles.

 Check Latest Price